marijnh/Eloquent-JavaScript/11_async.md

 special missions—say, to cut through screen doors or packaging.
-To be able to quickly track it down, every time the scalpel is moved to another nest, an entry is added to the storage of both the nest that had it and the nest that took it, under `"scalpel"`, pointing at its new location.
+To be able to quickly track it down, every time the scalpel is moved to another nest, an entry is added to the storage of both the nest that had it and the nest that took it, under the name `"scalpel"`, with its new location as value.

 This means that finding the scalpel is a matter of following the breadcrumb trail of storage entries, until you find a nest where that